VA HIV/AIDS Care

-Susa Coffey is an Associate Clinical Professor of Medicine at UCSF, and is an attending physician in the Positive Health Program at San Francisco General Hospital, San Francisco's largest Ryan White Care Act-funded HIV specialty clinic.
-Dr. Coffey was the founding coordinator of the Men of Color HIV/AIDS clinical program at UCSF, funded by the Office of Minority Health.
+Susa Coffey is a Clinical Professor of Medicine at UCSF and an attending physician and education director in the Division of HIV, ID and Global Medicine at San Francisco General Hospital, San Francisco's largest Ryan White Care Act-funded HIV specialty clinic.

 Contact this Site

 For questions or feedback related to the VA's HIV/AIDS programs, please contact: email@example.com.
 Note: Emails sent to this address are not secure.
 Please do not include personal data.
 To send a secure email, use VA's Ask a Question - IRIS.